Student Services

 Remedial reading, math, and speech therapy are services provided for students through the Montgomery County Intermediate Unit.
 Children are evaluated to determine need.
 Parental permission is required.
 In addition to the services provided by the Montgomery County Intermediate Unit, Gwynedd-Mercy Academy supports all learners in the classroom according to the student’s need.
 Our staff includes a full-time School Counselor who nurtures study skills, organizational strategies, and provides guidance to individuals, small groups, and to whole-class environments.

-Mrs. Molly Conaway - Reading and Math Specialist
+Mrs. Lisa Lamesta - Reading and Math Specialist

 Ms. Kelly Kurnz - Speech Therapist